Cullen/Frost Bankers (NYSE:CFR) Given New $113.00 Price Target at Truist Financial

 Cullen/Frost Bankers (NYSE:CFR – Free Report) had its price objective reduced by Truist Financial from $114.00 to $113.00 in a research report report published on Thursday morning, The Fly reports.

 Several other research analysts have also commented on CFR.
-Wedbush boosted their price objective on Cullen/Frost Bankers from $110.00 to $120.00 in a report on Friday, April 28th.
-StockNews.com began coverage on shares of Cullen/Frost Bankers in a report on Thursday, May 18th.
+StockNews.com began coverage on Cullen/Frost Bankers in a report on Thursday, May 18th.
 They set a sell rating for the company.
+Wedbush lifted their price objective on shares of Cullen/Frost Bankers from $110.00 to $120.00 in a report on Friday, April 28th.
+UBS Group began coverage on shares of Cullen/Frost Bankers in a report on Wednesday, March 15th.
+They set a sell rating and a $107.00 price objective for the company.
 JPMorgan Chase & Co. dropped their price objective on shares of Cullen/Frost Bankers from $155.00 to $123.00 in a report on Thursday, April 6th.
-Morgan Stanley downgraded shares of Cullen/Frost Bankers from an overweight rating to an equal weight rating and dropped their price objective for the stock from $127.00 to $121.00 in a report on Tuesday, May 16th.
-Finally, UBS Group assumed coverage on shares of Cullen/Frost Bankers in a report on Wednesday, March 15th.
-They set a sell rating and a $107.00 price objective for the company.
+Finally, Morgan Stanley downgraded shares of Cullen/Frost Bankers from an overweight rating to an equal weight rating and dropped their price objective for the stock from $127.00 to $121.00 in a report on Tuesday, May 16th.
 Two research analysts have rated the stock with a sell rating, seven have given a hold rating and four have given a buy rating to the company’s stock.
 According to MarketBeat.com, the stock has a consensus rating of Hold and a consensus price target of $135.33.

 Cullen/Frost Bankers Trading Down 0.5 %